ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    202006170000      run_post_05                     8855464    SUCCEEDED             0       1       6.0
    202006170000      run_post_06                     8855465    SUCCEEDED             0       1       6.0

-If all the tasks complete successfully, the workflow status in the log file will include the word “SUCCESS."
-Otherwise, the workflow status will include the word “FAILURE."
+If all the tasks complete successfully, the workflow status in the log file will indicate “SUCCESS."
+Otherwise, the workflow status will indicate “FAILURE."

 Launch the Rocoto Workflow Manually